-Tetracycline is a light-sensitive bacteriostatic polyketide antibiotic frequently used in a wide range of in-vitro cell culture applications.
-Tetracycline (achromycin) is a first-generation tetracycline antibiotic and was first identified in 1953 by Chemist Lloyd Conover’s team at Pfizer, in collaboration with R.B.
+Tetracycline, USP is a light-sensitive bacteriostatic polyketide antibiotic frequently used in a wide range of in-vitro cell culture applications.
+Tetracycline is a first-generation Tetracycline antibiotic and was first identified in 1953 by Chemist Lloyd Conover’s team at Pfizer, in collaboration with R.B.
 Woodward of Harvard University.
-Tetracycline is a naturally occurring antibiotic from S. aureofaciens, S. rimosus, and S. viridofacien that shows wide ranging activity against both gram-negative and gram-positive bacteria.
+Tetracycline is a naturally occurring antibiotic from S. aureofaciens, S. rimosus, and S. viridofacien that shows wide ranging activity against both Gram-negative and Gram-positive bacteria.

 Tetracycline is a protein synthesis inhibitor.
 Tetracycline bind the 30s ribosomal subunit, preventing the aminoacyl-tRNA from attaching to the A site.
 Consequently, protein synthesis is inhibited.
 Resistance to tetracycline arises from loss of cell wall permeability, tetracycline efflux, ribosome protection and tetracycline modification.

-Tetracycline, USP (T051) conforms to United States Pharmcopeia specifications.
+Tetracycline, USP conforms to United States Pharmcopeia specifications.

-Tetracycline has several clinical uses in treating bacterial infections such as Q fever, Rocky Mountain spotted fever, tick fevers, typush fever, Brill-Zinsser disease as well as to treat upper respiratory infections and acne.
+Tetracycline has activity against the bacteria responsible for: Q fever, Rocky Mountain spotted fever, tick fevers, typush fever, Brill-Zinsser disease as well as to treat upper respiratory infections and acne.
 It has been used in studies of multidrug resistance and potential side effects including acute pancreatitis.

 |Plant Biology Applications||Tetracycline has shown to suppress aster yellows disease symptoms on China Aster and Chrysanthemum plants.
 Tetracyclines are sprayed onto fruit trees and other plants to treat infection by Erwinia amylovora, injected into palm trees to treat mycoplasma infections (lethal yellow), and used to control infection of seeds by Xanthomonas campestris (black rot).
 Multiple applications of tetracycline resulted in symptomless plant growth.|